jszychowskilaba/furniture-manufacturing/README.md

   `{ type: 'string', enum: ['active', 'inactive'] }`

   - **active**: labor still in use and can be used
-  - **inactive**: labor is not in use and can not be used in new manufacture orders.
+  - **inactive**: labor is not in use and can not be used in new manufacture orders or for updating.
+Already created order can use the labor.

 - **internalCode:** identification code for the company, it is not stored as primary key so it can be modified.